 Sharing photos and writing posts will let you know what’s going on in your family’s life and your family will get a glimpse of your life on the road as well.
 This will create a mutual understanding between you and even improve your relationship with your family overall.

-Here are some fun ideas of photos to take while travelling:
+Here are some fun ideas of photos to take while traveling:

 - Beautiful Scenery